NGenesis/UdonCustomEventArgs/README.md

 ## Notes & Caveats
  - Calling methods with arguments which cannot be bound to a specific overload will fall back to the default behaviour of calling the event without arguments.
- - This extension only supports passing arguments to methods using `SendCustomEvent`.
-Other variants such as `SendCustomNetworkEvent`, `SendCustomEventDelayedSeconds` and `SendCustomEventDelayedFrames` are not supported.
+ - Calling methods with arguments using `SendCustomNetworkEvent` is not currently supported.
  - Calling methods marked with the `RecursiveMethod` attribute may not work correctly.